frougon/FFGo/README.rst

     codename of the current Debian *stable* release, in these ``sources.list`` lines.

-  - install `Florent Rougon's OpenPGP key`_ into the ``apt`` keyring.
+  - install `Florent Rougon's OpenPGP key`_ into the ``apt`` keyring (be sure to verify that this is the same key as served `by Github
+    <https://github.com/frougon.gpg>`_ over https, after adding a
+    trailing newline to the latter).
 This is necessary to allow ``apt`` to authenticate the packages (if you don't do this, the installation should still be possible, but with warnings and, of course, reduced security).

     .. _Florent Rougon's OpenPGP key: http://frougon.net/keys.html